xxradar/debugging_kubernetes/readme.md

 root         4  0.0  0.0      0     0 ?
 I<   Feb14   0:00 [rcu_par_gp]
 ...
 ```
-You can also access the host filesystem
+You can also access the host filesystem.
+The host file system is mounted in the pod under the `/host` directory.
 ```
 root@ip-10-1-2-180:/host/etc# cd /host/etc/
 root@ip-10-1-2-180:/host/etc# ls -la